Share your pictures and videos with the "My Media" feature of your Slingbox 500

 - These features do not work if you're connected to your Slingbox via the composite video input.
 You need to use either the component or HDMI inputs.

 - Check for updates!
-The mobile device needs to have the latest version of SlingPlayer installed.
+Your smartphone needs to have the latest version of SlingPlayer installed.
 It also needs to be on the same network as Slingbox 500.

-- Currently, you can only copy pictures and videos from smartphones with the latest versions of SlingPlayer for iPhone/iPod touch and SlingPlayer for Android Phones.
-Other devices are coming soon!
+- Currently, the My Media features work with the latest versions of SlingPlayer for iPhone/iPod touch or SlingPlayer for Android Phones.

-- Almost any standard USB 2.0 drive should work for file synching ... see the list of supported file systems below.
+- Almost any standard USB 2.0 drive should work for file syncing ... see the list of supported file systems below.